J. Ralph: Music career

 For his contribution to Chasing Ice, Ralph received an Oscar nomination for his song "Before My Time", performed by Scarlett Johansson and Joshua Bell.
 He received his second Oscar nomination for his song "Manta Ray" co-written and performed by Anohni.
 For his contribution to Jim: The James Foley Story, Ralph received his third Oscar nomination for "The Empty Chair", which he co-wrote and performed with Sting.

 Ralph is the first composer in the history of the Oscars to have received multiple nominations for Best Original song that originated from documentaries.
 Additionally, Ralph is the first composer in Academy Award's history to write and produce the original music for multiple Oscar-nominated documentary films in the same year and the first composer to have back to back nominations for best song in a documentary.

 On February 22, 2014, Ralph and the Boulder Philharmonic Orchestra in Colorado performed several of his works. including "Before My Time", which Ralph sang.

 On August 1, 2015, Ralph created the music for the Projecting Change art installation event on the Empire State Building in New York City to raise awareness for species extinction.
 The songs included "One Candle", written and performed by Ralph and Sia, and "Manta Ray" performed by Ralph and Anohni.

 For Virunga, Ralph wrote and produced the song "We Will Not Go", performed by Youssou Ndour, Salif Keita, and Fally Ipupa.
 Ralph recorded this song in Bambara, Lingala, Wolof, French and English.

 Ralph was commissioned by Discovery Channel to write an original symphonic piece for Shark Week 2015 called "Theodora".
 The object was to raise awareness and money for species extinction, oceanic preservation, and sharks.
 Featuring violinist Joshua Bell, the London Symphony Orchestra and London Voices, the piece was recorded at Abbey Road studios in London.

-On January 5, 2016 it was announced that Ralph and Sting had written "The Empty Chair".